Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Caveats Regarding High-Order Approximation Accuracy

-Neural networks' limitations to achieve incredibly high precision are supported by their bias towards learning low-frequency functions.
-In~\cite{spectralbiasneuralnetworks,Zhi_Qin_John_Xu_2020} it is shown that neural networks exhibit a spectral bias, converging more slowly on high-frequency modes.
-The qualitative results in Figure~\ref{fig:MLP_weights} confirm that the dominant, low-frequency components were accurately learned, generating visually indistinguishable results.
-However, as indicated by the error plots in Figure~\ref{fig:MLP_errors}, the network only partially captures the subtle, high-frequency details between the predicted and actual weights.
-Furthermore, neural networks' accuracy and stability are limited by current algorithms implemented for training~\cite{Boche_2023}.
-In~\cite{nn_limit_accuracy}, Colbrook \textit{et al.} rigorously show that although an ideal stable and accurate network exists in theory for a given problem (as guaranteed by universal approximation results), any training algorithm faces intrinsic computational barriers when pushing beyond a certain level of accuracy.
-Their results imply that once a network approximates the solution to a certain precision (which is inherently problem-dependent), achieving even a modest further improvement in precision may require a significant increase in training data or may be impossible in the worst-case scenario.
-This theoretical limitation provides a plausible explanation for the error floor observed in our work on both approaches.
+A further fundamental obstacle is the well-documented spectral bias of neural networks~\cite{spectralbiasneuralnetworks,Zhi_Qin_John_Xu_2020}, which causes them to converge more slowly on high-frequency modes.
+The qualitative results in Figures~\ref{fig:r1_k}-~\ref{fig:r2_k} confirm that the dominant low-frequency components were accurately learned, producing visually indistinguishable weight fields.
+However, the residual error shown in Tables~\ref{table:labfm_moments_1}-~\ref{table:labfm_moments_2} reveal that the network only partially captures the high-frequency residuals, which are precisely the components that govern moment consistency at fine resolutions.
+This is compounded by intrinsic limitations of gradient-based training algorithms~\cite{Boche_2023}: Colbrook \textit{et al.}~\cite{nn_limit_accuracy} rigorously demonstrate that even when a stable and accurate network exists in theory, training algorithms face fundamental computational barriers beyond a certain precision threshold, with further improvements requiring disproportionately more data or being unattainable in the worst case.
+This provides a principled explanation for the error floors observed in both surrogate approaches.

-Finally, the overall objective presented is further complicated by the need to optimize a double objective minimization problem, wherein we aim to minimize not only the loss function but also the prediction time.
-This dual requirement imposes a severe trade-off: while attaining finer precision typically necessitates more complex and computationally intensive models, practical applications demand rapid predictions.
-Balancing these conflicting objectives remains a significant challenge and underscores the intrinsic difficulties in deploying neural networks for high-order accurate approximations.

-A more promising strategy may be to bypass the discrete operators and directly approximate derivatives, thereby avoiding the exacting constraints on operator weights.
-We are currently exploring this direct-derivative approach as a potential avenue for overcoming the stringent accuracy demands associated with high-order approximations.